-Panel Member #3 The measure developers focus on validity using three measures from hospitals compare.
+Panel Member #3 The measure developers focus on validity using two measures from hospitals compare.
 I appreciate the focused selection of measures and predicted relationship.
+Would have liked a measure more closely related to COPD.

 Panel Member #4 Developer examined correlations with the Start rating readmission scores and summary score